Clinical Psychology Curriculum

 586 Ethics (3 units, spring of first year)

-Statistics and Methods, 9 credits, as follows: (1) Introductory Statistics, PSYC 510 with an associated lab that includes programming applications; (2) One of the following advanced courses in Research Design and Statistical Analysis: a.
-PSYC 507a with an associated lab (PSYC 597a), b.
-PSYC 507c Analysis of Variance, or c. evidence of having taken an equivalent graduate course (to be approved by the Director of Graduate Studies in combination with AJ Figueredo); and, (3) One other course that is: a.
-Any graduate course in research methods or statistics offered in the Department, b.
-A course offered in another department if approved by the student’s graduate committee, or c.
-An independent study supervised by an instructor with statistical expertise, with a course outline approved by the student’s graduate committee.
+Statistics and Methods, 9 credits, as follows: (1) Introductory Statistics, PSYC 510 with an associated lab that includes programming applications; (2) One or more of the following advanced courses in Research Design and Statistical Analysis: PSYC 507a Research Design and Statistical Analysis (with lab), PSYC 507b, Research Methods and Statistics (with lab), FSHD 537, Introduction to Applied Statistical Analysis, FSHD 617C, Multilevel Modeling, or FSHD 617A: Structural Equation Modeling; or, (3) A course offered in another department if approved by the CTC, or, (4) An independent study supervised by an instructor with statistical expertise, with a course outline approved by the student’s graduate committee.

 Statistics Minor: Students have two options to obtain a minor in statistics.
 The Graduate Interdisciplinary Program in Statistics offers a 12 unit minor that requires the foundational course STAT 566 with other coursework agreed to by the graduate committee.
 A faculty from the statistics GIDP must be included on the graduate committee.
 Information on the statistics minor can be obtained at http://stat.bio5.org/?q=curricula.html#statminor.
 The other alternative is for students to do a minor in Psychology with an emphasis in statistics.
 This requires an additional three (3) 3-unit courses agreed upon by the graduate committee; these three courses are in addition to those used to fulfill the major requirement.